 Creative Practice & Social Engagement

-As co-founder and Director of a community interest company from 2012-2018, Sharon and colleagues worked with groups and residents through a series of participatory art workshops and collaborations, to produce art works that brought together narratives about identity.
+As co-founder and Director of a community interest company from 2012-2018, Sharon and colleagues worked with groups and residents through a series of participatory art workshops and collaborations, to produce art works that brought together narratives about identity, place, and belonging.

 2016: Cabinets of Curiosity- A project funded by National Lottery, County Durham Community Foundation and Crisis Skylight, bringing together work produced by vulnerable people – homeless people, those recovering from addiction, women’s support groups, people with mental health issues.